 About The Instructor

-Renshi Diaz began his Martial Arts training at age 12 in Shorin Ryu Karate, under Sensei James Thomas in Brooklyn, NY 1992-1993.
-In 1996, Sensei Diaz moved to Miramar, Florida, met Kyoshi Armando Colbourne Sr., and began Studying USA Goju/Pan American Goju under Sensei Colbourne, as well as Hanshi Sinclair Thorne and Hanshi Balfour Wright .
+Sensei Diaz began his Martial Arts training at age 12 in Matsubayashi Shorin Ryu Karate, under Sensei James Thomas in Brooklyn, NY 1992-1993.
+In 1996, Sensei Diaz moved to Miramar, Florida, met Kyoshi Armando Colbourne Sr., and began Studying USA Goju/Pan American Goju under Sensei Armando Colbourne Sr.

-Also during this time period, Sensei Diaz taught kumite, kata, and martial bio mechanics seminars to different schools throughout Orlando, Daytona Beach, and South Florida.
+Also during this time period, Sensei Diaz taught kumite, kata, and martial biomechanics seminars to different schools throughout Orlando, Daytona Beach, and South Florida.
 Through this process, he was able to enhance his teaching philosophy and techniques, and share his love of martial arts.
-Sensei Diaz has also trained in several other arts throughout the years, such as Machado Jujitsu, Olympic Judo under the Rusty Kanokogi (deceased), Ninjutsu and Kung fu.
-Previously one of the Head instructors of Dunnellon Dragon Martial Arts, located in Dunnellon, Florida, He taught at his own garage dojo in Clermont, FL for 8 years.
-Sensei Diaz now operates his own school, located in Renton, Washington.
+Sensei Diaz has also trained in several other arts throughout the years, such as Machado Jiu Jitsu, Olympic Judo under the Rusty Kanokogi (deceased), Ninjutsu and Kung fu.
+Previously one of the Head instructors of Dunnellon Dragon Martial Arts, located in Dunnellon, Florida, He taught at his own garage dojo in Clermont, FL for 8+ years.

 In January 2013, Sensei Diaz was selected to be a member of the US Martial Arts Team by Head Coach Kyoshi Donna Judge, along with his student Robert Galipo.
 The members of this team will represented the United States at the World Martial Arts Games in British Columbia, in September of 2014.
 At the world Games, He captured two Silver Medals, In traditional Forms and Non Traditional forms, and his student got the Gold is his division.

-In July of 2017, Sensei Diaz was promoted to 6th Degree blackbelt, and is entitled to the rank and title of "Shihan" .
-His training continues to expand,
+- In July of 2017, Sensei Diaz was promoted to 6th Degree black belt, and is entitled to the rank and title of "Shihan" Additionally, That year Sensei Diaz competed at the 2017 World Martial Arts Games in Orlando, FL, bringing home 2 Gold medals and 2 Silver medals( Team Kumite, Kumite, Japanese Kata, Point sparring)

 "When you are tired, when you cannot go on; that is when Karate begins"